In your meeting with Zoran Mamdani, you have not endorsed him yet.

 Let's say you're a welder, you're a steel worker, you're a boat builder, you know, shipbuilder, submarine builder, whatever you happen to be.

-And you're working 60 hour weeks.
+And you're working 60-hour weeks.

-Um you're already paying your fair share in taxes.
+You're already paying your fair share in taxes.

 Thank God we got the largest tax cut in history.

-And you know, you want to take a vacation every year, go out to dinner and not have to worry if you can afford it.
+And, you know, you want to take a vacation every year, go out to dinner and not have to worry if you can afford it.

-Um don't those people deserve a little relief.
+Don't those people deserve a little relief?

-Are they are they undertaxed or they overtaxed?
+Are they overtaxed?

-I think everybody's over taxed.
+I think everybody's overtaxed.

 Agreed.